A child’s birth is registered at the hospital

 - the child is born as a result of fertility treatment to the mother and her female partner or spouse,

 - both parents consented to the fertility treatment, and

 - a father cannot be confirmed for the child.

 Maternity must also be acknowledged and confirmed when the parents are married.

-Maternity can be acknowledged during pregnancy at the maternity clinic or after birth by visiting the municipal child welfare officer.
+Maternity can be acknowledged during pregnancy at the nearest maternity clinic or after the birth by visiting the local child welfare supervisor.
 The Digital and Population Data Services Agency is responsible for confirmation of maternity.